Cell-free fetal DNA: Digital PCR

 Microfluidic devices allow the quantification of cffDNA segments in maternal plasma with accuracy beyond that of real-time PCR.
 Point mutations, loss of heterozygosity and aneuploidy can be detected in a single PCR step.
 Digital PCR can differentiate between maternal blood plasma and fetal DNA in a multiplex fashion.

 Shotgun sequencing

 High throughput shotgun sequencing using tools such as Solexa or Illumina, yields approximately 5 million sequence tags per sample of maternal serum.
-Aneuploid pregnancies such as trisomy where identified when testing at the fourteenth week of gestation.
+Aneuploid pregnancies such as trisomy were identified when testing at the fourteenth week of gestation.
 Fetal whole of genome mapping by parental haplotype analysis was completed using sequencing of cffDNA from maternal serum.
 Pregnant females were studied using a 2-plex massively parallel maternal plasma DNA sequencing and trisomy was diagnosed with z-score greater than 3.
 The sequencing gave sensitivity of 100 percent, specificity of 97.9 percent, a positive predictive value of 96.6 percent and a negative predictive value of 100 percent.